 This is a live, online conference, not a webinar.
 Your presentation will be going out globally to potentially over 30,000 people.
 We want to make sure your presentation goes off without a hitch.

 If your session is selected, you’ll need to do a short practice session online with your track moderator one week prior to the event.
 This request comes from practical experience.
 It is critical in order to assure your connectivity and sound quality.
 It also gives the track moderator a chance to work through any issues or questions you might have regarding screen sharing your presentation, or any logistical problems you might have.

-On the day of your presentation, you are expected to login to the online environment “Green Room” a 1/2 hour in advance to do a final check with the moderators.
-This was a life saver last year, where fully 25% of the speakers needed some kind of audio or video adjustment before going live.
+On the day of your presentation, you are expected to login to the online environment “Green Room” a 1/2 hour in advance to do a final check with the moderators and then go directly to present.
+This was a life saver last year, where about 25% of the speakers needed some kind of audio or video adjustment before going live.

 WHAT SPEAKERS CAN EXPECT FROM US

 It can be nerve wracking when presenting online.
 Our team of experienced hosts and moderators will work to make it so you can give your presentation with the least amount of concern over logistics.
 We want you to worry about delivering your content, and we’ll take care of the rest.